-Water 2017 Is this a new project?
-Yes If this is not a new project, please explain the need for funding N/A Funding Requested £185,000 Key dates Earliest possible start date for the project work post approval, funding contract and procurement Project Start Date February 2021 Project End Date March 2022 Provide a brief commentary to demonstrate that the project will be commenced by the stated date.
-(Max 100 words) A Project Task and Finish Group has been established to oversee the project involving the LLEP, City, County and District Councils representative Preparatory work has already commenced regarding the development of both the Uncover The Story tourism product and Inward Investment sector/USP promotion.
+N/A £185,000 t work post approval, funding contract and procurement February 2021 March 2022 A Project Task and Finish Group has been established to oversee the project involving the LLEP, City, County and District Councils representative Preparatory work has already commenced regarding the development of both the Uncover The Story tourism product and Inward Investment sector/USP promotion.
 A draft tender brief has been developed, together with identification of qualified providers who specialise in the development of quality digital and video content and marketing.
 A consultancy tender brief has been drafted by Space Park/Pioneer Park Enterprise Zone steering group.
 A draft Job Description and Person Specification has been developed for a 1 year dedicated Communications and Marketing Officer as additional project capacity, to be managed by the Place Marketing Manager at Leicester City Council.
 This post may provide the opportunity for a secondment.